-Dungannon v Annagh Utd play-off dates confirmed
+Warrenpoint set to drop into expanded third tier

 Last updated on .From the section Irish

+Warrenpoint's relegation to the third tier, which comes after the club elected not to escalate their case to arbitration on Tuesday, means the PIL will expand from 12 teams next season.

+The PSNI, who finished bottom of the PIL last season, will be spared relegation and could be joined by two promoted teams.

-The Northern Ireland Football League has announced that the Irish Premiership promotion/relegation play-off between Dungannon Swifts and Annagh United will go ahead next week.
+NIFL announced on Tuesday that the delayed Irish Premiership promotion/relegation play-off between Dungannon Swifts and Annagh United will go ahead next week.

 NIFL said this followed Warrenpoint Town's unsuccessful appeal against not being granted a Championship licence.

-At the same time of NIFL's announcement on Tuesday night, Warrenpoint said they would not be pursuing arbitration.

-Warrenpoint said instead they would "continue the dialogue".
+Warrenpoint said, instead of pursuing arbitration, they would "continue the dialogue".

 The south Down club said this would take place "with our football family in NIFL and our governing association partners at the Irish FA", adding that they "remain confident that through this approach, the bright future of Warrenpoint Town Football Club can be agreed".